FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 websockets, and this was my first exposure.

 An example session can look like this
-(It only shows messages sent from the client to the server.
+(The snippet only shows messages from the client to the server.
 The responses were omitted).

 ```